-The Gambia secured sufficient resources to finance the malaria commodities required for 2020.
+The Gambia secured sufficient resources to finance the malaria commodities required for 2021 and has sufficient stocks in-country.
 The country has procured sufficient LLINs and carried out IRS to sustain 100% operational coverage of the targeted at risk population.
-The Gambia has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control and Elimination Scorecard.
 The country has recently submitted the results of insecticide resistance monitoring to WHO.
 The Gambia has decreased the estimated malaria incidence by more than 40% since 2015.